sara-sabr/ITStrategy/TeamMandate/ArushiProposal.md

 ### Prioritizing and Investment

 **_Scale Innovation_**
-*	Create a fast-track gated process guideline to take an idea from concept to operations (innovation as a sustainable process -- incubate>prototype>scale>operationalize)
+*	Create a fast-track gated process to take an idea from concept to operations (innovation as a sustainable process -- incubate>prototype>scale>operationalize)
 *	Set-up committees to help prioritize between different innovation projects

 **_Program(s) Management_**